Testing Testing! Check out our new podcast here 🎧

 Don’t worry; it all gets more cheerful from here.

-Fundamentally, the answer to this question is that you use software to manage your software testing.
+We also recommend that you use a software testing tool to manage your software testing.
 Rather than managing the process through emails and spreadsheets, and gathering feedback through screenshots, you use an application that:

 1. Shows you all the tests you need to do – both manual and automated.